pewresearch/django_commander/README.md

 each value.
 Accordingly, it requires four functions to be defined:

 - `download`: Loads something and returns it.
 This function can be wrapped with the `@cache_results` decorator, which can save the returned result locally or in Amazon S3.
 When this is enabled, you can pass the option `--refresh_cache` to the command (this option exists on all commands by default) and it will refresh, otherwise the cached version will be used.
-This can be useful if you're downloading large files.
+This can be useful if you're downloading large files that don't change very often.
 - `iterate`: A function whose arguments should correspond to the value(s) returned by the `download` command.
 This function is expected to operate as an iterable, yielding objects to be processed.
+For example, your `download` function may return a dataframe, which gets passed to `iterate`.
+Your `iterate` function might then loop over each row in the table and yield it to the next function, `parse_and_save`.
 - `parse_and_save`: A function whose arguments should correspond to the value(s) being yielded by the `iterate` command.
-This function should process each object, save things to the database, etc. No return value is expected.
+This function should process each object, save things to your database, etc. No return value is expected.
 - `cleanup`: A function that gets run after everything has finished.
 It's required, but you can just put `pass` there if there's no additional work to be done.

-An example of when this type of command might be useful would be for a command that downloads a roster of politicians, iterates over each row in the roster, and then looks up and updates information about the politician in each row.
+An example of when this type of command might be useful would be a command that downloads a roster of politicians, iterates over each row in the roster, and then looks up and updates information about the politician in each row.

 Example: